rohit-ranjan-tfj/DBMS-MiniProject-2023S/README.md

 Provide the URI to your database server in config.py.
 $ flask db migrate
 $ flask run

+On first startup, only admin user account in available.
+>User Category: admin
+>Username: admin
+>Password: admin

+Use admin account to create accounts for front_desk operator, data_entry, operator and doctor.
+Respective User Categories are front_desk, data_entry and doctor.
 ```
 ## Install and Setup Instructions
 [ElasticSearch Setup Instructions](https://stackoverflow.com/questions/39447617/failed-to-establish-a-new-connection-errno-111-connection-refusedelasticsear)